Updated 23rd August 2024

 Each party’s and all of its Affiliates’ liability, taken together in the aggregate, arising out of or related to this DPA whether in contract, tort or under any other theory of liability, is subject to the Limitation of Liability section of the Agreement, and any reference in such section to the liability of a party means the aggregate liability of that party and all of its Affiliates under the Agreement and this DPA.

 Clause 16.1 shall not apply if the damage has been caused by the incorrect implementation of the commissioned service by the Customer or by an instruction given by the Customer.
-In such case, Customer will be liable for such damage.
+In such cases, Customer will be liable for such damage.

 The DPA forms an integral part of the Agreement between Customer and Nevis Systems.
 In case of conflict between the mandatory provisions in the European Standard Contractual Clauses and this DPA, the European Standard Contractual Clauses shall prevail.
 In case of other conflicts between other documents (including in case of conflict between the Agreement and this DPA), the DPA will prevail.

 Should any provision of this DPA be or become invalid or contain a gap, the remaining provisions shall remain unaffected.
-Customer and Nevis Systems undertake to replace the invalid provision with legally valid provisions which come the closest to the interest of the invalid provision respectively fills out the gap.
+Customer and Nevis Systems undertake to replace the invalid provision with legally valid provisions which come the closest to the interest of the invalid provision respectively to fill out the gap.

 Nevis Systems shall implement the measures described in this appendix, provided that the measures directly or indirectly contribute or can contribute to the protection of personal data under the Agreement concluded between the Parties for the processing of data.

 The Technical and Organisational measures that are implemented by Nevis Systems are based on the state of the art technology, the implementations cost and the nature, scope, circumstances and purposes of the processing and the likelihood and severity of the risk to rights and freedoms of individuals hold true.
 The Technical and Organisational Measures are subject to technical progress and development.
 In this respect Nevis Systems is permitted to implement alternative adequate measures.
-The level of security must align with industry security best practice and not less than, the measures set forth herein.
+The level of security must align with industry security best practice and not less than the measures set forth herein.

 The Technical and Organisational Measures as are included within this Appendix are measures that are applicable on the Service(s) provided by Nevis Systems.
 If necessary, for the Service, Nevis Systems may include further Technical and Organisational measures in the Service Order or Service Specification.